eboss-api/php-catalog-app/README.md

 ------------
 PHP 5.2 (5.3 recommended)

-Please see [EBOSS REST API PHP Wrapper](https://github.com/eboss-api/php-wrapper) for any additional requirements
+PHP curl extension installed or fopen enabled for external URLS

 Setup
 -----

-Download and extract the latest version, along with the [EBOSS REST API PHP Wrapper](https://github.com/eboss-api/php-wrapper)
+Download and extract the latest version.

 Create a config.php file (or rename the existing config.example.php) and provide your credentials like in the example.